plone/plone.restapi/docs/source/conventions.md

 **Don't:**

-If the parameter allows passing multiple values:
+If the parameter allows passing multiple values, do not use the singular form, and do not append a type to the variable name.
+The following are examples of what _not_ to do:

 ```text
 /token